International Crimes Tribunal (Bangladesh): Delwar Hossain Sayeedi

 On 28 February 2013, Delwar Hossain Sayeedi, the deputy of Jamaat, was found guilty of genocide, rape and religious persecution.
 He was sentenced to death by hanging.
 His defence lawyer had earlier complained that a witness who was supposed to testify for him was abducted from the gates of the courthouse on 5 November 2012, reportedly by police, and has not been heard from since.
 The government did not seem to take the issue seriously after the prosecution denied there was a problem.
 By afternoon on the day of the protest, violence had erupted across Bangladesh between Islamic activists and police forces.
 By the end of 3 March 2013, almost 80 people were dead, including many police officers.
 An estimated 2000 people were injured countrywide.
 On 17 September 2014, the Appellate Division of the Bangladesh Supreme Court reduced sentence of Delwar Hossain Sayedee revising the death sentence to 'imprisonment till death' for crimes against humanity in 1971.
+He died in his cell due to Heart failure in 14 August 2023.